 This was my first time in Philadelphia and I aimed at doing as much art as we could cram into four days, rather than accomplish some tourist checklist.
-If you want more in-depth Philly recs, check out this list of local historical sites, this foodie guide to Philly, this road map to Terminal Market and a deep dive on the very popular Longwood Gardens.

 Do you love Philly as much as we did?
 Where should we go on our next urban art getaway?

 If you love Philadelphia, I’ve got plenty of city guides to places you might want to visit next: